Stephen Darlington: Concerts and recordings

 Darlington has travelled internationally both with the choir and as an organist and conductor, directing, among others, the Australian Brandenburg Orchestra, the London Mozart Players, the English Chamber Orchestra, the Northern Sinfonia, the Hanover Band, the English String Orchestra and the London Musici.
 The Christ Church choir sang under his direction with Plácido Domingo, José Carreras, James Bowman and others.
 He also collaborated with contemporary composers including John Tavener and Howard Goodall.
 He conducted Goodall's theme music for The Vicar of Dibley and was featured in Goodall's ChoirWorks and OrganWorks series.

 His recorded works amount to over 60 albums, several of which have won awards and other forms of recognition such as Gramophone recommendations.

 Awards and recognition

 Darlington was Choragus of the University of Oxford and holds a Lambeth Doctorate.
-He served as President of the Royal College of Organists from 2000 to 2002 and is an honorary member of the Royal Academy of Music, a Fellow of the Royal School of Church Music and an honorary canon of Christ Church Cathedral, Oxford.
-He was appointed a Member of the Order of the British Empire (MBE) in the 2019 New Year Honours for services to music.
+He served as President of the Royal College of Organists from 2000 to 2002.
+He is an honorary member of the Royal Academy of Music, a Fellow of the Royal School of Church Music and an honorary canon of Christ Church Cathedral, Oxford.
+Darlington was appointed a Member of the Order of the British Empire (MBE) in the 2019 New Year Honours for services to music.